The Musician You Become When No One Is Grading You Anymore

 A Different Kind of Beginning

 There is a moment many musicians recognise: the long-awaited realisation that no one is grading you anymore.
-No jury, no anxious comparison to the nine-year-old prodigy who plays Paganini24 for breakfast.
+No jury, no anxious comparison to the nine-year-old prodigy who plays Paganini 24 for breakfast.
+And with that pressure gone, something shifts.

 When Curiosity Takes Over